d2l-ai/d2l-en/chapter_preliminaries/linear-algebra.md

 [**$$\|\mathbf{X}\|_F = \sqrt{\sum_{i=1}^m \sum_{j=1}^n x_{ij}^2}.$$**]

-The Forbenius norm behaves as if it were an $L_2$ norm of a matrix-shaped vector.
+The Frobenius norm behaves as if it were an $L_2$ norm of a matrix-shaped vector.
 Invoking the following function will calculate the Frobenius norm of a matrix.